MozillaSecurity/ffpuppet/README.md

     pip install -r requirements.txt

-In order to enable memory limiting `psutil` is required on all supported operating systems.
 Linux requires `xvfb` in order to run headless (this is not the same as Firefox's `-headless` mode).

 ##### Ubuntu